-Welcome to the Research Guide for Topics in Social Science: Election 2020, Candidates & Issues.
+Welcome to the Research Guide for Topics in Social Science: The Presidential Campaign.
 Please use this guide to find resources for your coursework.
 Please contact myself or any BCC Librarian if you have any questions.

 PRESIDENTIAL DEBATES HAVE occurred between the two major party candidates during every presidential election year since 1976.
 Only once in the last 30 years has a third-party candidate participated in the presidential debates with the two major parties.
 That Independent candidate was Ross Perot in 1992.
 Additionally, there has been one vice presidential debate every presidential election year since 1984.
 Presidential debates are important to American democracy, in that they increase issue salience in the minds of American voters and they provide a forum to compare and contrast the major candidates before the presidential election.
 The debates are

 also effective campaign strategies that showcase the communication abilities of the presidential candidates, essential for the modern president.